 History

 The Court Appointed Special Advocate concept began in Seattle, Washington, during the early 1970's.
 There is now some version of the program in every state.
 Programs operate in many different ways: volunteer model, attorney assignment, and contract staff.
-There are 86 counties of the total 92 counties in the state of Indiana offering a CASA program.

 Since 2001, the program has served children who are adjudicated CHINS (Children In Need of Services) by the local court system.
 These are all physically or sexually abused, neglected, or abandoned children who range in age from birth to eighteen years.
 In very special cases, the wardship may extend beyond age eighteen if the child has not completed his/her education.
 There are currently children waiting for an advocate.